cirillojon/Andromeda/README.md

 3. **Backend Development:**

     For backend development, it is HIGHLY recommended to use the `Remote - SSH` extension in VSCode.
 This allows you to edit files directly on the server.
+You can use Docker and look at the [Docker](#working-with-docker) section for creating the project.

     The backend is hosted on a Digital Ocean droplet.
 To access the server:
     ```bash